 Benjamin Graham believed that the behavioral aspect of investing was the number one reason investors underperformed indexes such as the S&P 500.
 This was particularly true during market highs and lows when greed and fear dictate market moves.
 Contemporary studies looking at the returns of individual investors bear this out.

-During bull markets investors have a tendency to overestimate the growth prospects of companies.
-Thus they buy at prices higher than the company is actually worth.
+During bull markets, investors tend to overestimate the growth prospects of companies.
+Thus they buy at prices higher than the company is worth.
 This leads to market bubbles that eventually collapse.
 Recent examples are the dot com and real estate bubbles.

-During bear markets investors do the opposite.
-They underestimate the company’s growth prospects and miss out on their eventually recovery.
+During bear markets, investors do the opposite.
+They underestimate the company’s growth prospects and miss out on their eventual recovery.

-Mr. Market (the stock market) is to be looked upon as your business partner.
-Each day he comes to you with a price that you can either buy his interest in the business for or you can sell him yours.
+Mr. Market (the stock market) is to be looked upon as a business partner.
+Each day he comes to you with a price for which you can either buy his interest in the business, or you can sell him your interest in the business.
 You can choose to either ignore Mr. Market or take him up on his offer.
-Mr. Market doesn’t mind being ignored but he is bi-polar.

-When the market (business) is up and the future looks brightest Mr. Market becomes euphoric.
-During these times he demands a high price for his piece of the business because he’s deftly afraid of missing out on future gains.
+When the market (business) is up, and the future looks brightest Mr. Market demands a high price for his piece of the business because he’s deftly afraid of missing out on future gains.
 When the market’s (business) down and Mr. Market sees nothing but trouble ahead, he becomes depressed.
-During these times he’ll offer you a very low price to buy his business because he’s terrified you’ll sell your part of the business to him.
+During these times he’ll offer you a low price to buy his business because he’s terrified you’ll sell your part of the business to him.

 To counteract Mr. Market’s intoxicating emotional state, Benjamin Graham suggests that you first determine the intrinsic value of a company that is independent of the current market evaluation.
-This reduces your risk of misjudgment.
+This lessons your risk of misjudging the fair price of the company.
 Then you limit your purchase of stocks to only those that are selling near or below their intrinsic value regardless of Mr. Markets outlook.

 Determining Intrinsic Value